 Staff Complaint Policy

-A relationship of trust and confidence between employees of the Public Advocate Office and the communities that they serve is essential to the effective operation of state government.
+A relationship of trust and confidence between employees of the Office of the Public Advocate and the communities that they serve is essential to the effective operation of state government.
 Agency employees must be free to exercise their best judgment in their performance of their duties.
 Agency employees also have a special obligation to respect the rights of all persons.
 The Public Advocate Office acknowledges the responsibility to establish a complaint system and procedures that not only will subject the Public Advocate Office employees to corrective action when improper conduct has occurred, but that will also protect the Public Advocate Office employees from unwarranted or spurious criticism when they discharge their duties properly.
 The purpose of these procedures is to provide prompt, just and open disposition of complaints regarding the conduct of the Public Advocate Office employees.

 It is the policy of the Public Advocate Office to encourage the public to comment when the conduct of the employee is believed to be improper.
 The Public Advocate Office will make every effort to ensure that no adverse consequences occur to any person or witness as a result of having brought a complaint or for providing information concerning a complaint or for providing information concerning a complaint.
 Any Public Advocate Office employee who subjects a complainant or witness to such recrimination will be subject to appropriate disciplinary action.